 The example format below includes all the inherent roles of a Supply Officer/Accountable Property Officer (APO) in accordance with this policy.
 In some instances, the Supply Officer/APO may not be assigned all the roles indicated in the example.
 In these situations, the paragraphs will be excluded from the appointment letter and will be used in a separate CO appointment letter to appoint the appropriate individual.
 Additionally, certain roles may be delegated to other individuals based on recommendations from the Supply Officer/APO.
-In these situations, the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate individual the delegated responsibilities.
+In these situations, the appropriate paragraph will be used in a separate CO appointment letter to appoint the appropriate individual the delegated responsibilities.

-- To: (Rank First Name MI.
-Last Name) - Subj: APPOINTMENT AS SUPPLY OFFICER/ACCOUNTABLE PROPERTY OFFICER - Ref: (a) DoD 7000.14-R (b) NAVSUPINST 4200.99 (c) MCO 4400.201 Volume 3 (d) Local GCPC guidance
+Subj: APPOINTMENT AS SUPPLY OFFICER/ACCOUNTABLE PROPERTY

-1. Per the references, you are appointed as the unit Supply Officer/APO for (add unit name), Department of Defense Activity Code (DoDAAC)/Unit Identification Code (UIC): (add DoDAAC(s))/(add UIC(s)).
-You are a special staff officer and are directed to comply with the references and other applicable directions in the performance of your duties and responsibilities.
+OFFICER

-2. Prior to your acceptance of this account, but no later than (enter date), you must complete an inventory of all property and equipment belonging to your DoDAAC/UIC and report the findings to me with recommendations for any actions that need to be taken to accurately record the inventory results.
-(NOTE-this will be as an endorsement to the outgoing Supply Officer Certificate of Relief).
+(b) NAVSUPINST 4200.99(c) MCO 4400.201 Volume 3(d) Local GCPC guidance

-3. You are responsible for the property accounting functions for the command and are responsible for ensuring the accounting systems and records are accurate and updated at all times.
+- 1. Per the references, you are appointed as the unit Supply Officer/APO for (add unit name), Department of Defense Activity Code (DoDAAC)/Unit Identification Code (UIC): (add DoDAAC(s))/(add UIC(s)).
+You are a special staff officer and are directed to comply with the references and other applicable directions in the performance of your duties and responsibilities. - 2.
+Prior to your acceptance of this account, but no later than (enter date), you must complete an inventory of all property and equipment belonging to your DoDAAC/UIC and report the findings to me with recommendations for any actions that need to be taken to accurately record the inventory results.
+(NOTE-this will be as an endorsement to the outgoing Supply Officer Certificate of Relief). - 3.
+You are responsible for the property accounting functions for the command and are responsible for ensuring the accounting systems and records are accurate and updated at all times.
 In addition to properly receiving, accepting, and accounting for all government property received by the command, you will ensure the follow allowance item management principals are applied.